List of characters in the Breaking Bad franchise: Leonel and Marco Salamanca

 Gus redirects the Cousins by telling them that Hank shot and killed Tuco, and he tells them they have his permission to kill Hank even though the cartel refrains from killing law enforcement officers, because that would draw undue attention to their activities.
-Leonel and Marco move to kill Hank, but Gus anonymously warns Hank just before the confrontation.
+Leonel and Marco move to kill Hank, however, someone anonymously warns Hank just before the confrontation.
 Aware of the threat, Hank sees Leonel advancing on him and backs his car up quickly, trapping Leonel between his car and another, which crushes Leonel's legs.
-Marco opens fire on Hank, who escapes out the passenger side door and crawls away.
+Marco opens fire on Hank, who escapes out of the passenger side door and crawls away.
 Marco strides after Hank, shooting and killing a passerby who surprises him, while another bystander escapes the same fate when Marco stops to reload.
 Hank then surprises Marco from behind and shoots him in the chest four times, but all four bullets are stopped by Marco's bulletproof vest.
 Marco shoots Hank twice in the chest and abdomen, but rather than finish him off with another shot, Marco returns to his car for an axe.
 Hank takes advantage of the pause to load Leonel's empty gun with a hollow-point round that Marco had dropped next to him.
 When Marco re-approaches Hank, Hank kills him with a shot to the head.

 To silence Leonel while he is in the hospital following his leg amputation, Gus distracts the police assigned to the security detail by bringing them food from Los Pollos Hermanos, giving Mike the opportunity to sneak into Leonel's room and administer a lethal injection.
 Leonel dies, and Mike quietly disposes of the syringe he used, unnoticed by the police officers nearby.

+Joaquin Salamanca

+Joaquin Salamanca (portrayed by Gabriel Nunez) is an enforcer of Don Eladio and the grandson of Hector Salamanca.
+After Eladio and his capos are killed, Joaquin attacks Jesse, Gus and Mike as they are fleeing.
+He shoots and wounds Mike, but Jesse returns fire and kills him.

 Arturo Colon

 Arturo Colon (played by Vincent Fuentes) is one of Hector Salamanca's enforcers who usually works alongside Nacho Varga.
 Arturo is sent to intimidate Mike into recanting his testimony against Tuco, but is overpowered by Mike.
-Arturo later attempts to strong-arm Gus' men into providing the Salamancas an extra kilo of cocaine during a pick up, as he had seen Nacho do on a previous occasion.
-After Gus discovers Nacho's role in causing Hector's stroke, he forces Nacho to become his mole by murdering Arturo in front of him.
-Gus' men stage Arturo's death as an attack committed by a rival gang, and wound Nacho to make the ruse more convincing.
+Arturo later attempts to strong-arm Victor and Tyrus into providing the Salamancas an extra kilo of cocaine during a pick up, as he had seen Nacho do on a previous occasion.
+After Gus discovers Nacho's role in causing Hector's stroke, he forces Nacho to become his mole by suffocating Arturo in front of him.
+Victor and Tyrus stage Arturo's death as an attack committed by a rival gang, and wound Nacho to make the ruse more convincing.

+Blingy

+Blingy (played by KeiLyn Durrel Jones) is a drug dealer of the Salamanca drug ring that wears bling.
+Nacho tears out one of his earrings for coming up short on payment.